 Once you gradually bond with the caregiver, you may wish to know more about them and their family.
-However, your caregiver may carry their inhibitions, and may not be comfortable in sharing their details.
-Therefore, it is necessary to respect their privacy and not show any interest in their personal life.
+However, your caregiver may carry their inhibitions and be uncomfortable sharing their details.
+Therefore, respecting their privacy and not showing interest in their personal life is necessary.
 Similarly, it holds for you and your loved ones as well.
-Also, if you find your loved one not willing to engage in any type of personal conversation with your caregiver.
-Then you need to politely explain the same to the caregiver.
+Also, if you find your loved one unwilling to engage in a personal conversation with your caregiver.
+Then you need to explain the same to the caregiver politely.
 Your caregiver is here to provide care.
 They are there with you for long hours, but that doesn’t give you the freedom to share all your personal information.
-Respecting each other’s privacy is necessary if you want any relation to last long.
+Respecting each other’s privacy is necessary if you want any relationship to last long.
 But if you both are on the same page and wish to divulge private personal information.
-Be respectful and keep the information between each other.
+Be respectful and keep communication with each other.

-This is perhaps one of the most important areas for building a strong relationship.
-When you have a caregiver at home for your loved ones, then it is always necessary to communicate early and more often.
+This is perhaps one of the most critical areas for building a solid relationship.
+When you have a caregiver at home for your loved ones, it is always necessary to communicate early and more often.
 Let them know in advance what you want from them.
 Your caregiver can perform better when they know exactly what to do.
 If there is something that you are not happy with, please do not wait to tell the agency.
-Communicate with your caregiver as soon as possible.
+Instead, communicate with your caregiver as soon as possible.
 And simultaneously also keep the agency informed.
-Keep communication clear, if you wish to build a strong patient-caregiver relationship!!
+Keep communication clear if you wish to build a solid patient-caregiver relationship!!

 Patience and compassion

-Patience and compassion are important for building any strong relationship.
-The caregivers need to understand, that if the patient has suffered any brain injury or trauma, they would need to have patience.
-Exercising compassion and showing affection towards the patient, will also help to a great extent.
-This is because, such patients do not have proper control over their actions, and cannot perform many of their tasks independently.
-In such cases, the caregivers have to be with them to help carry out their tasks.
+Patience and compassion are essential for building any strong relationship.
+The caregivers must understand that they would require patience if the patient has suffered any brain injury or trauma.
+Exercising compassion and showing affection towards the patient will also help to a great extent.
+This is because such patients do not have proper control over their actions and cannot perform many tasks independently.
+In such cases, the caregivers must be with them to help carry out their functions.
 Many times, they are also expected to understand things.
-Your loved one might not be able to communicate properly.
-Having a positive approach along with care and compassion can help build a positive patient-caregiver relationship!!
+Your loved one might not be able to communicate appropriately.
+A positive approach, care, and compassion can help build a positive patient-caregiver relationship!!

 Address problems skillfully

 Problems are bound to occur.
 However, handling them smartly will help in building a positive relationship.
-The problems can be as small as your caregiver showing up late or bigger one as a personality conflict with your loved one.
-Whatever the problem is, handled it delicately.
-As far as possible, handle the problem in a composed manner.
+The issues can be as minor as your caregiver showing up late or more significant ones as a personality conflict with your loved one.
+Whatever the problem is, handle it delicately.
+As far as possible, take the issue in a composed manner.
 If something is not right, don’t yell right away.
 Understand the actual problem first.
 Figure out what kind of situation led to the problem and then decide and give judgment.
-It is always best to avoid any kind of communication with your caregiver when you are angry or upset.
+It is always best to avoid any communication with your caregiver when you are angry or upset.
 Let the storm within you pass, and once you are calm, talk to your caregiver.
-Words are best understood when said with a calm mind!!
+Words are best understood when said with a quiet mind!!